kaixih/kaixih.github.io/_posts/2020-12-28-norm-patterns.md

 and you will get the mean/var in shape of (1, 12, 1, 1) and the scale/offset in
 shape of (12,).
 Thanks to the broadcasting rules, the step (2) can be easily implemented.
 It is also for this reason that `nn.batch_normalization` is used as the backend in other types of normalization.
-Other than this "generic" `nn.batch_normalization`, the API will call the faster CUDNN API, e.g., cudnnBatchNormalizationForwardTraining(), whenever possible (e.g., the data type and axis fulfill some requirements and of cause the GPU can be detected) and benefit from its efficient fused parallel kernels and reduced memory footprint.
+Instead of this "generic" `nn.batch_normalization`, the backend will call the faster CUDNN API, e.g., `cudnnBatchNormalizationForwardTraining()` whenever possible (e.g., the data type and axis fulfill some requirements and of cause the GPU can be detected) so that we can benefit from its efficient fused parallel kernels and reduced memory footprint.

 The following example checks the shape of gamma/beta and verify if the mean/var are computed along the given axis.